Mike Hazelwood: Career

-In July 1978, Hazelwood scored 3,038 points to win men's overall title in the Masters waterskiing tournament at Callaway Gardens, Georgia.
-In 1980 Mike Hazelwood set his first World Record in the jump event with 59.4 metres.
+In July 1978, Hazelwood scored 3,038 points to win the men's overall title in the Masters waterskiing tournament at Callaway Gardens, Georgia.
+In 1980, Mike Hazelwood set his first World Record in the jump event with 59.4 metres.
 He went on to break the World record twice more.
-In 1981 Britain hosted World Tournament Championships and Hazelwood won the gold in Jump.
+In 1981, Britain hosted the World Tournament Championships, with Hazelwood winning the gold medal in Jump.
 He competed as a member of the British team in eight consecutive World Championships, the longest competitive record at that level of anyone who has ever won a World Overall Championship.
 During that period, from 1973 to 1987, Hazelwood won three gold medals, including the one in 1977 for overall, five silver medals, and two bronze medals.
-As one of the most successful competitors of his long era, the British Crown with the title MBE honored him.
+As one of the most successful competitors of his long era, the British Crown honoured him with the title of MBE.

 Jumping was always Hazelwood's strongest event, which he demonstrated by setting three world records between 1980 and 1986.
 Hazelwood was the dominant skier in Europe for over a decade, winning the European Overall Championship eight times between 1976 and 1986.
 In 1986, Hazelwood set a world record in distance jumping by soaring 203 feet at the Coors Light Water Ski Tour stop at the Iron Man Water Ski Classic in Birmingham, Alabama.

-In 1994 Hazelwood appeared as a stunt double in the movie My Father the Hero.
-He also appeared on the cover of several waterski periodicals including Waterski Magazine.
+In 1994, Hazelwood appeared as a stunt double in the movie 'My Father, the Hero'.
+He also appeared on the cover of several waterski periodicals, including 'Waterski' Magazine.

-In addition to water skiing, Hazelwood was an avid motocross competitor and cyclist.
-He amassed numerous motocross trophies during his competitive years.
+In addition to water skiing, Hazelwood was an avid motocross competitor and cyclist, and won numerous motocross trophies during his competitive years.